Common Dental Emergencies We Treat

 Recovery and Follow-Up Care

-Our commitment to providing compassionate emergency dental care stems from our deep care for the stress and discomfort dental emergencies create for patients and families.
+Our commitment to providing compassionate emergency dentist care in Lincoln Park stems from our genuine concern for the stress and discomfort dental emergencies create for patients and families.
 We maintain extended hours and emergency protocols designed to provide timely access to care when you need it most.
 Dr. Delone Jouja and Dr. Martha Silva combine advanced training with modern technology to deliver effective emergency treatments in a comfortable environment.
-Our digital systems streamline the treatment process, reducing wait times and improving communication with patients throughout their emergency care experience.
+Our digital systems streamline the treatment process, reducing wait times and improving communication throughout your care experience.

 Our practice philosophy emphasizes treating patients like family, which becomes especially important during emergency situations when anxiety and discomfort may be heightened.
 We take time to explain procedures, answer questions, and ensure you feel informed and comfortable throughout your treatment.
-When dental emergencies disrupt your life, you can count on Floss Lincoln Park to provide the prompt, professional care you need to restore your comfort and protect your oral health.
-Our team stands ready to address your urgent dental needs with the compassion you deserve.
+We work with numerous dental insurance plans and offer CareCredit financing and in-house membership options to make urgent care accessible.
+When dental emergencies disrupt your life, you can count on Floss Lincoln Park to provide the prompt, professional care you deserve.
 Contact us immediately when emergency situations arise, and let us help you return to normal activities as quickly as possible.

 Frequently Asked Questions